johnkerl/miller/docs/src/reference-verbs.md

 Options:
 -f {a,b,c}    Field names for distinct count.
+-x {a,b,c}    Field names to exclude for distinct count: use each record's others instead.
 -n            Show only the number of distinct values.
 Not compatible with -u.
 -o {name}     Field name for output count.
 Default "count".
               Ignored with -u.